Bradley's Barn

-Bradley's Barn was a music recording studio founded in the mid-1960s by Owen Bradley.
+Bradley's Barn was a music recording studio founded in 1964 by Owen Bradley.
 The studio was built in a converted barn on farmland in the Nashville suburb of Mount Juliet, and was the site of numerous notable recordings by artists including The Who, Loretta Lynn, Conway Twitty, Brenda Lee, The Beau Brummels, J. J. Cale, Bill Anderson, k.d. lang, George Jones, Leon Russell, Townes Van Zandt, and others.